 It’s a pain for you and it’s a pain for us, but unfortunately, it’s the law.
 If you are thinking about tearing out that dated tile and putting in something fresh and contemporary, or ditching that ugly vinyl for a sleek new plank style floor, don’t be surprised if you are told you need an asbestos test.
 It is an additional cost and hassle, but it is intended to create a healthier home for you and a safer jobsite for the installers.

 When Is An Asbestos Test Required In Colorado?

-Here is the deal, in 2015 Colorado implemented a policy that stipulates, regardless of the age of the building, if more than the allowable square footage of material is being torn out that an asbestos test is required.
+Here is the deal: In 2015 Colorado implemented a policy that stipulates, regardless of the age of the building, if more than the allowable square footage of material is being torn out then an asbestos test is required.
 This is a statewide policy, so any store or contractor operating by the books will require this.
 Below are the parameters outlined by the state of Colorado that we must abide by.

 - Single Family Residential Dwellings (“SFRD”) – the trigger levels are: 50 linear feet on pipes; 32 square feet on other surfaces; or the volume equivalent of a 55-gallon drum.